bosun-monitor/bosun/docs/expressions.md

 ### prommras(promql, stepDuration, startDuration, endDuration string) seriestSet
 {: .exprFunc}

-prommras (Prometheus Raw Aggregate Raw Multiple) is like the `promras` function excepts that it queries multiple prometheus instances and adds the "bosun_prefix" tag to the results like the `promm` and `prommrate` functions.
+prommras (Prometheus Multiple Raw Aggregate Series) is like the `promras` function excepts that it queries multiple prometheus instances and adds the "bosun_prefix" tag to the results like the `promm` and `prommrate` functions.

 Example: